fakerybakery/MuASR/README.md

 - The model was trained on full-length songs (up to 4 minutes); however, it may not perform well on extremely long or short songs.
 - The model was trained on primarily English data; it may not perform well on other languages.
+- The model sometimes hallucinates.
+Further training should improve this.

 ## Examples